temporalio/documentation/docs/typescript/activities.md

 However, sometimes you may want to record an Activity completion in a different process than when you started it.

 > If you are modeling human actions, we recommend using Signals rather than Async Activity Completion.
-> This is because Activities only have one timeout and, if your Activity is split into two steps, one for kicking off the process (for example, storing information in the data base), and one for human based resolution, it's best to use the timeout to detect failure in the former so it can be retried by the system.
+> This is because Activities only have one timeout and, if your Activity is split into two steps, one for kicking off the process (for example, storing information in the data base), and one for human based resolution, it's best to use the timeout to detect failure in the former, so it can be retried by the system.

-Async Activity completion is done through a two step process:
+Async Activity completion is done through a two-step process:

 - Throw a `CompleteAsyncError` from an Activity
 - Use a `AsyncCompletionClient` to mark it as completed, failed, or more.